 - triptorelin pamoate (Trelstar)

-Using these drugs can trigger temporary symptoms of menopause, such as:
+These drugs can trigger temporary symptoms of menopause, such as:

-Common examples of aromatase inhibitors include:
+Examples of aromatase inhibitors include:

 - anastrozole (Arimidex)